-U.S.C. §§ 105(a), 1123(b)(6).
+11 U.S.C. §§ 105(a), 1123(b)(6).
 In analogous situations, courts have held that liquidating trusts established by confirmed plans can assert the attorney-client privilege of their predecessor debtor corporations.
 See, e.g., Official Comm. of Unsecured Creditors of Hechinger Inv.
 Co. of Del, Inc. v.
 Fleet Retail Fin.
 Grp., 285 B.R.
 601, 613 (D. Del.
 2002) (holding that the liquidating trust could assert and waive the attorney-client privilege of the debtor corporation); Whyte v.
 Williams (In re Williams), 152 B.R.
 123, 129 (Bankr.
 N.D.
 Tex.
 1992) (holding that the liquidating trustee had the power to invoke or waive evidentiary privileges in connection with the causes of action transferred to the trust under the confirmed plan).

 Rule 502(b) of the Delaware Uniform Rules of Evidence ensures that the attorney-client privilege will protect confidential communications involving separate clients so long as the clients share a common interest sufficient to justify invocation of such privilege.
 See Del.
 R. Evid.
 502(b)(3) (stating that "[a] client has a privilege to refuse to disclose and to prevent any other person from disclosing confidential communications made for the purpose of facilitating the rendition of professional legal services to the client ... by the client or the client's representative or the client's lawyer or a representative of the lawyer to a lawyer or a representative of a lawyer representing another in a matter of common interest"); see, e.g., United States v.
 Doe, 429 F.3d 450, 453 (3d Cir.
 2005) (stating that the common interest privilege allows for two clients to discuss their affairs "so long as they have an 'identical (or nearly identical) legal interest as opposed to a merely similar interest"); U.S. Bank Nat'l Ass'n v.
 U.S. Timberlands Klamath Falls, L.L.C., C.A.
-No. 112-N, 2005 WL 2037353, at \1 (Del.
+No. 112-N, 2005 WL 2037353, at 1 (Del.
 Ct.
 Ch.
 June 9, 2005) (stating that the common-interest privilege extends to the protection of confidential communications involving separate clients "so long as the clients share a 'common interest' sufficient to justify invocation of the privilege"); see also In re Grand Jury Subpoenas 89-3 & 89-4, John Doe 89-129 (Under Seal), 902 F.2d 244, 249 (4th Cir.
 1990) (holding that "persons who share a common interest in litigation should be able to communicate with their respective attorneys and with each other to more effectively prosecute or defend their claims").

-See Westinghouse Elec.
-Corp. v.
-Republic of the Philippines, 951 F.2d 1414, 1428 (3d Cir.
-1991).

-in accordance with the Plan will not destroy, impair or waive the work-product privilege or any other privileges that may exist with respect to the documents.

-148. Accordingly, the Court finds that it is appropriate for the Confirmation Order to contain language holding that the Asbestos Trust's access to the Debtor's books and records will not result in the destruction or waiver of any privileges or protections applicable thereto.
+- privileged material from Reorganized Hopeman and/or the Debtor to the Asbestos Trust.
+Here, the Asbestos Trust and Reorganized Hopeman will be non-adverse with respect to the subject Claims and share a common interest.
+Thus, providing the Asbestos Trust access to the Debtor's books and records to enable the Asbestos Trust to investigate and resolve Channeled Asbestos Claims in accordance with the Plan will not destroy, impair or waive the work-product privilege or any other privileges that may exist with respect to the documents. - 154.
+Accordingly, the Court finds that it is appropriate for the Confirmation Order to contain language holding that the Asbestos Trust's access to the Debtor's books and records will not result in the destruction or waiver of any privileges or protections applicable thereto.